Guide to aligning the read heads of floppy drives.

 The head stepper motor and two screws fastening it in place

 While the disk is spinning, watch the eye pattern showing on the oscilloscope.
-Align the head so that the openings are wide and the amplitude maximum.
+Align the head by turning the motor body either way, so that the openings are wide and the amplitude is at maximum.
 Then fasten the head screws back.
 Remember to change the step direction if you hear the head hit the limit.
+Ideally, the amplitude should be uniform across all the tracks (for any head position)

 If you have a digital oscilloscope, set your trigger to trigger on both edges to get a clear eye pattern image.